Menu

 The dose and how quickly the cocaine enters the brain are what determines intensity.

-When cocaine is snorted, it reaches the brain in about 3-5 minutes.
+When cocaine is snorted, it reaches the brain in about 3–5 minutes.
 Intravenously injecting the substance cuts that time down to between 15 and 30 seconds, whereas smoking delivers an experience that is almost immediate.
 The trade-off comes in the length of the high, with faster absorption leading to a shorter high time.
-For example, smoking delivers a 5-10 minute high, while snorting will keep a user high for 15-30 minutes.
-The after effects of the high is known as a “coke crash” and can include symptoms such as tiredness, irritability and depression.
-Frequent doses need to be taken if withdrawal is to be avoided.
+For example, smoking delivers a 5–10 minute high, while snorting will keep a user high for 15–30 minutes.

 Paranoia is a common side effect that comes with long-term use of cocaine at a high dosage.
 When smoking crack cocaine, that paranoia can quickly turn aggressive.
 Depression is common among addicted cocaine users who kick the habit.
 The mucous membrane of the nose can become negatively affected with prolonged snorting.